 Rule Out Other Types of Medical Issues

 Ordinary signs of Alzheimer’s disease include poor retention skills, memory loss, challenges in solving problems, difficulty with speaking, and disorientation with time or location.
 Although poor short-term memory is a symptom of Alzheimer’s disease, issues with retention may be caused by a different type of medical condition.
 Types of medical conditions that can negatively impact memory include normal pressure hydrocephalus and urinary tract infections.
 In addition, poor short-term memory is a symptom of various types of medications that are utilized to treat anxiety disorders.
+Detecting the signs of Alzheimer’s disease early will allow you to confirm whether or not you have this type of dementia or other types of medical conditions such as normal pressure hydrocephalus.

 Sign Up For Clinical Trials